A healthy Byron Buxton starting to stand apart as a multitalented outfielder

 A crucial player

 Buxton finished 18th in MVP voting in 2017 when he played a career-high 140 games.
-He ended up playing in 65 percent of regular season games this season, a pace for 105 during a normal baseball year.
+He ended up playing in 65% of the games this season, a pace for 105 during a normal baseball year.

-When he does play, he’s the rising tide that lifts all boats.
+When Buxton does play, he’s the rising tide that lifts all boats.

 He converts outs with his glove, he’s driving more balls out of the park with his bat and his speed on the base paths puts pressure on opponents.